Everyone Is Everybody Else [Deluxe Expanded Edition] – Barclay James Harvest

 The 2nd version of the song “Child Of The Universe” (Remake for planned USA single)“. is another slightly different version in that instead of using the guitars on the intro as they did with the other bonus track.
 They used a gliding synth on the intro.
 I also think the drums were redone for this version too as they have more of a harder hitting edge and more fills.
 The song also ends off differently too with the keyboards and how the Lees voice echoes out at the end.

 The 2 original mixes of “Negative Earth” and “The Great 1974 Mining Disaster” you will hear a slight difference in the vocals more than anything else in comparison to the 2003 remastered versions and the original vinyl album too.
-So all in all the bonus tracks do represent great additions and worthy of having.
+So, all in all the bonus tracks do represent great additions and worthy of having.

 Summary Of The Original Album…

-There is no doubt the original album is worth it’s weight in gold regardless of if you have it on vinyl or the 2003 Remastered CD.
+There is no doubt the original album is worth its weight in gold regardless of if you have it on vinyl or the 2003 Remastered CD.
 Both are excellent quality and represent the 1974 album Everyone Is Everybody Else in every detail.

-I would also highly recommend the 2003 Remastered CD over the vinyl album too, just for the extra bonus material that comes with it, and is a good quality recording and not like the earlier CD’s that got released off this album, which would of never got anywhere near the sound of the vinyl record.
+I would also highly recommend the 2003 Remastered CD over the vinyl album too, just for the extra bonus material that comes with it, and is a good quality recording and not like the earlier CD’s that got released off this album, which would have never got anywhere near the sound of the vinyl record.

 Everyone Is Everybody Else by Barclay James Harvest is one truly magnificent album that will forever stand tall and proud in my record collection.
 It has done since 1976 in mine.
 I believe the album would suit the biggest majority of peoples tastes.
 Even if you’re a fan of Simon & Garfunkel.
 The Bee Gees.
 The Eagles.
 Supertramp.
 The Moody Blues.
 The Beatles.
 Elton John or just about anybody this is music that was written to be enjoyed and give many listeners great pleasure in hearing it.
 For me personally it’s the best album ever Barclay James Harvest made and I could not recommend it enough.
 But if you’re interested in buying it, get the 2003 remastered version for as little as £5 or a bit more here from Amazon.
 Here: https://www.amazon.co.uk/Everyone-Everybody-Barclay-James-Harvest/dp/B00009029L/ref=ntt_mus_dp_dpt_7